ROCm/rocBLAS/docs/source/device_memory_design.rst

     auto mem = handle->device_malloc(size...)

 - Returns an opaque RAII object lending allocated device memory to a particular rocBLAS function.
-- The object returned is convertible to void * or other pointer types if only one size is specified
+- The object returned is convertible to ``void *`` or other pointer types if only one size is specified
-- The individual pointers can be accessed with the subscript operator[]
+- The individual pointers can be accessed with the subscript ``operator[]``
 - The lifetime of the returned object is the lifetime of the borrowed device memory (RAII)
 - To simplify and optimize the code, only one successful allocation object can be alive at a time
-- If the handle's device memory is currently being managed by rocBLAS as in the default scheme, it is expanded in size as necessary
+- If the handle's device memory is currently being managed by rocBLAS, as in the default scheme, it is expanded in size as necessary
 - If the user allocated (or pre-allocated) an explicit size of device memory, then that size is used as the limit, and no resizing or synchronization ever occurs

 Parameters: